illixion/blog.illixion.com/content/posts/setting-up-mastodon-server-securely.md

 openssl x509 -req -days 99999 -in server.csr -signkey server.key -out server.crt
 ```

 Afterwards, set the endpoint in your tunnel configuration to something like `https://localhost:443` and enable "No TLS Verify" to accept the self-signed certificate.
-You can use a real certificate from LetsEncrypt, but using it will be complicated and it is unnecessary for local traffic, since Cloudflare generates a valid certificate for your publicly accessible address automatically.
+Using services like LetsEncrypt in this case is unnecessary, since Cloudflare generates a certificate for your domain automatically.

 ## Securing outgoing connections